Abbasmo72/Small-Projects/SmallProjects/SystemOprations/AutoShutdown/AutoShutdownEnglish.md

    - The input in minutes is converted into seconds to facilitate compatibility with the time.sleep function.
    - Error handling is implemented to manage invalid inputs, such as non-numeric values, ensuring the program does not crash.
 4. Delay Execution:
+   - The time.sleep function pauses the script's execution for the specified duration, effectively acting as a countdown..
+5.